Raspberry Pi : Centralised and extendible U.I. for I.O.T.

 A few months back I upgraded our home network firewall capabilities with a Raspberry Pi that I had spare from an old project and was no longer using.
 The Pi had previously been connected to a 7inch touch screen and was mostly used for code scripting and basic Pi project tutorials.
 After dismantling the setup with a re-arrange of the home office, the Raspberry Pi was left sitting in a box until the idea came to put it to good use and apply it as a dedicated Firewall system.

-I was so happy with the setup that I started thinking more about the Raspberry Pi devices and the various roles they can play in the home network.
+This setup started me thinking more about the Raspberry Pi devices and the various roles they can play in the home network.
 I came across the Pi Cluster rack on Amazon.com, and triggered memories of recent experiences with OpenStack, NextCloud, and a suite of custom Python scripts I created, designed to distribute and load balance various tasks over a cluster of machines.
 I started to think about various server applications and practical usability using these awesome, effective devices.

 One thing that I wanted to design, again inspired by the Firewall project and recent web application development projects, a custom smart home interface that runs as a web application hosted on the home network.
 The reason for this: tie in the controls with an at home virtual assistance, also presented as a web application.